November 3rd, 2015 at 07:30am

 Western Australia: WA Tab Radio frequency list

 Of course you can also listen to the race online.
 The best station for this is undoubtedly RSN 927 in Melbourne as it is the originating station for the coverage which will be heard on other stations across Australia.
-They have a Windows Media stream which should work in most players.
-Click the following link or copy and paste it in to your favourite media player: http://www.rsn.net.au/ListenLive.asx
+They replaced their old Windows Media stream with an MP3 stream this year, which means it should work in pretty much every media player and every mobile device.
+Click the following link or copy and paste it in to your favourite media player: http://rsnshout.dyn.rsn.net.au:8000/rsn

 This stream will get very busy, so if you can’t connect to it or have other problems with it, the other racing stations are your next best bet.